-Each day you have the ability to make the choice to take control of your life, or to let it control you.
-You can either be proactive, or you can let circumstances call the shots.
+Each day you have the ability for choosing to take control of your life, or to let it control you.
+You can either be proactive, or you can be reactive by allowing various circumstances to call the shots.

-An interesting concept that I came across in my readings recently, and as it relates to personal leadership, is to see yourself as the CEO of your own life.
-If you were to apply it to yourself, how would run your life?
-What kind of strategic planning would you do and how would you envision your future?
-I would guess that in seeing yourself as the CEO of your life, you would be inspired to think in a more effective, results oriented manner.
+An interesting concept that I came across in my readings recently is one whereby you see yourself as the CEO of your own life.
+If you were to apply this concept to yourself, how would you run your life?
+What type of strategic planning would you engage in and how would you envision your future?
+I expect seeing yourself as the CEO of your life would inspire you to think more productively, efficiently and in a more results oriented way.

 As your own CEO, here are some ways in which you can take control of your life and exercise personal leadership:

 Determine your values and what's important to you.
-As I wrote in Have A Personal Value System, knowing what your values are gives you structure and purpose, which in turn directs you on how to focus your time and efforts.
-It would be similar to the 'mission statement' a company would hold.
-As you probably know, a mission statement typically spells out the overall goals and drives the actions of an organization.
+As I wrote in Have A Personal Value System, knowing what you value gives you structure and purpose which, in turn, directs you on how to focus your time and efforts.
+It would be similar to a company's 'mission statement'.
+As you probably know, a mission statement typically defines the overall goals and drives the actions of an organization.
 It likewise provides a roadmap and guides the decision-making processes for management.

-When you state your objective so succinctly, you can't help but be focused and take the right actions for where you need to be.
-This also helps keep you from being aimless and scattered, not to mention avoiding hit and miss situations.
+When you state your objective so succinctly, you can't help but focus on taking the right actions for where you want to be.
+Doing so, also helps keep you from being aimless and scattered, and avoids getting into hit and miss situations.

 Plan, be organized and set goals.
-Think of the big picture of what you want in your life and then break it down to manageable parts.
-For everything that you want to accomplish, you need a strategy or action plan.
-One way is to set goals appropriate to your mission statement and then devise a plan on how to go about achieving them.
-Nothing happens by itself; so taking charge of your life entails taking the bull by the horns.
-Rather than daydreaming about what you want or engaging in wishful thinking, you set the wheels in motion for success.
+Envision the big picture of your desired life and then break it down into manageable parts.
+For everything you want to accomplish, you need a strategy or action plan.
+To begin, set goals appropriate to your mission statement and then devise a plan on how to go about achieving them.
+Nothing happens by itself; so take charge of your life - take the bull by the horns.
+Rather than daydreaming or 'wishing' for what you want, set the wheels for success in motion by goal setting and plannig.
 In fact, the planning stages can actually be fun and challenging!
 Not only will you achieve your objectives, you will sharpen your critical thinking and problem solving skills in the process.

-The most successful CEOs in the world are those who set realistic, achievable goals for their companies, plan the best strategies and then execute them accordingly.
-They also set their priorities, organize their tasks and duties and make sure all the different departments are running smoothly and efficiently.
+The most successful CEOs in the world, at the best companies, are those who set realistic, achievable goals, plan the best strategies and then execute them accordingly.
+They also set priorities, organize their tasks and duties and make sure all the different departments are running smoothly and efficiently.
 There is a famous quote that states, "If you fail to plan, you plan to fail."

 one of the hardest things to do is remain

-In another similar example, ask any athlete, inventor or composer.
+In a similar example, ask any athlete, inventor, or composer

-Would you think that everything comes together for them
+if everything they endeavor comes together for them

 without any glitches?
 Definitely not!

-The quality or character trait that separates those who succeed and those that do not, is a positive attitude and an unshakable belief in themselves.
+The quality or character trait that separates those who succeed from those who do not, is a positive attitude and an unshakable belief in themselves.
 They do not let negative thoughts or obstacles get in the way of ultimate achievement.
-Of course, that does not mean that it is easy; it means that persistence and focus are necessary.
-Those who cannot maintain control of their lives quite often want to give up at first sign of trouble or difficulty.
-When that happens, all else seems to unravel as well, and they mistakenly feel they have no control of anything at all in their lives.
+Of course, that doesn't mean it's easy; it means that persistence and focus are necessary.
+Those who cannot maintain control of their lives, often give up at first sign of trouble or difficulty.
+When that happens, all else seems to unravel as well, and they mistakenly feel they have no control of anything at all.
 This type of mindset is both counterproductive and detrimental to progress.
 Maintaining a positive attitude is absolutely essential for taking control of your life.

 To take control of your life try an experiment by envisioning yourself as the CEO of your personal company - your own life.
 The concept alone will make you feel more in control.
-Then make the types of plans, choices and decisions that you would expect a successful CEO would make and you will be surprised at how much more in control of your life you will feel.
+Then start making the types of plans, choices and decisions you would expect a successful CEO makes.
+You will be surprised at how much more in control of your life you will feel.
 It may take some practice and role playing, but the outcome will be - YOU in control of your life.